 Housing needs during World War II had seen the Horner Apartments established at 418 Oak while the Murrell Tourist Rooms and Cabins had opened a few blocks down at 830 Oak (run by M. S. Murrell and L. E. Newman in 1947).
 Today, look behind the white house to see the blue cabins in back.

 Griffith Motor Company was still operating in the location listed in the 1937 listing.
-Groceries along the way were the Earle Grocery (now at xxxx Oak), Eli P. Moxley's Grocery and Filing Station (1002 Oak - former Earle Grocery location) and Burnet Reinhardt Grocery (1200 Oak).
+Groceries along the way were the Earle Grocery (now at 1001 Oak), Eli P. Moxley's Grocery and Filing Station (1002 Oak) and Burnet Reinhardt Grocery (1200 Oak).
 Other businesses had diversified along the route: Andrew Moorehouse Repair Shop (531 Oak), James Hatcher Radio Repairs (531 1/2 Oak), Mrs. Phena Waldron located a corsetiere in her home (803 Oak), Perry Bowles operated a real estate agency (829 Oak), and Scottie G. Watkins may have pursued his chiropractoric career at 1022 Oak.

 In 1957, the Oak Street neighborhood seemed to be in transition again.
 Dunlap Oil had given way to the Carthage Industrial Supply Company.
 Joy's Garage was vacant but Earle's Service Station was still operating at 918 Oak.
 The Floating Cloud Mattress moved in at 533 Oak while a new grocery was opened at 732 Oak (Charles B. Fitzgerald's Market).
 Murell Cabins were still in operation while the Moxley Grocery had changed to Wayne S. Ruby's Grocery and Reinhardt's had changed to James Atnip Grocery.